 History of Diesel Locomotives

 Contrary to popular belief, electric locomotives are much older technology (1881) compared to diesel (1938)!
 Hence, diesel locomotives work on the same principle as on electric locomotives.

 It would not be wrong to say that diesel locomotives actually run on electric power, which is why locomotives using this technique of operation are called “Diesel-Electric”, which includes all mainline diesel locomotives in India.

 In older times there were Diesel-Hydraulic locomotives which had the diesel engine directly driving the wheels through a set of gears like automobiles, but were not only complicated but inefficient and troublesome as well and were replaced by Diesel-Electrics.

 When we say “transmission” for locomotives, we mean the method or type of electricity transmitted from the engine to the traction motors.
 Some of the earlier locos had DC (Direct Current) transmission, but all the newer models have AC transmissions and all functions within the locomotive are controlled by computers.

-The diesel loco is actually quite a sophisticated piece of equipment though does not look it the part.
+The diesel locomotive is actually quite a sophisticated piece of equipment though it does not look it the part.
 Diesel locomotives are fiercely independent, hugely flexible, can run anywhere and anytime as long as they have enough fuel in their tanks.
 A generator on wheels that produces its own electricity to run itself!